azizkhanp/interview-questions/README.md

     CrashLoopBackoff --> out of memory issue/image misconfiguration Runcontainererror --> health-check failure/application startup issue
 14. Where do you store secrets in Kubernetes?
+15. If you want to restart the pods of the production environment which might hit a problem where a container’s not working the way it should.
+Then restart the deployment by rollout command -
+"kubectl rollout restart deployment my-deployment -n my-namespace"

+When you run this command, Kubernetes will gradually terminate and replace your Pods while ensuring some containers stay operational throughout.
+The rollout’s phased nature lets you keep serving customers while effectively “restarting” your Pods behind the scenes.

+Never do this -
+1) Scaling your Deployment down to 0 which will remove all your existing Pods and then Scaling back the Deployment to the actual number kubectl scale deployment my-deployment -n my-namespace --replicas=0 and kubectl scale deployment my-deployment -n my-namespace --replicas=3

+2) Deleting the pods manually by kubectl delete pod my-pod -n my-namespace

+After which the replicaSet will get to know that the number of pods is 0 now so Scale it back to the original number.
+The above two methods can create a period of downtime where there are no Pods available to serve your users.
+So, it’s good to initiate a rolling restart which lets you replace a set of Pods without downtime.

-15. Error codes or diff status codes in k8s and also how do u debug or find what's the issue?
+16. Error codes or diff status codes in k8s and also how do u debug or find what's the issue?
 CreateContainerConfigError:
 Pending: insufficient resources(namespace limits, pod limits), if affinity rule not match, pv storage
 OOMKilled: if the container or pod exceeds its memory limit, k8s terminate the container